aeternity/protocol/CHANNELS.md

   considered final.
 The `minimum_depth` is set by the responding peer, since they will typically be the one providing a service.

+##### Requirements

 ### State update

 State updates require consent of both peers.

-Each update SHOULD have a strictly increasing sequence number, which SHOULD start at `0` on channel initialisation.
+Each update MUST have a strictly increasing sequence number, which SHOULD start at `0` on channel initialisation.

 Parameters: